IHOP: Acquisition of Applebee's

 On July 16, 2007, IHOP Corporation announced a plan to acquire the bar-and-grill chain Applebee's in an all-cash transaction, valued at approximately US$2.1 billion.
-In the arrangement, Applebee's stock holders will receive $25.50 a share.
+In the arrangement, Applebee's stock holders would receive $25.50 a share.
 IHOP stated it would franchise most of Applebee's 500 company-owned facilities.
 Applebee's had 1,943 restaurants worldwide at the time, including those operated by franchisees.

-Applebee's shareholders approved the acquisition with a 70% vote, which closed on November 29, 2007.
+Applebee's shareholders approved the acquisition with a 70% vote.
 A number of executives from Applebee's voted against the offer.
-The chain's largest individual shareholder, Applebee's director Burton "Skip" Sack, called the IHOP offer unfair to its shareholders and stated he planned to sue IHOP for a higher price be paid to him.
+The chain's largest individual shareholder, Applebee's director Burton "Skip" Sack, called the IHOP offer unfair to its shareholders and stated he planned to sue IHOP for a higher price to be paid to him.
 As part of the purchase, a brand remarketing scheme and revitalization of the Applebee's image was intended.
 The buyout successfully closed on November 29, 2007, and the corporate entity IHOP changed its name to DineEquity on June 2, 2008.
-A franchisee opened a hybrid Applebee's/IHOP restaurant in downtown Detroit in mid-2018.

 Menu

 While IHOP's focus is on breakfast, serving pancakes, waffles, French toast, and omelettes, it also offers a menu of lunch and dinner items such as sandwiches, burgers, and salads.
+Some IHOP locations also feature coffee bars, where guests can order espresso drinks.

 Locations

-The company has 1,841 locations in the Americas, the Middle East, and South Asia.
+The company has 1,841 locations in the Americas, the Middle East, South Asia and Southeast Asia.

 Franchising agreements with M.H.
 Alshaya, an international restaurant-franchising firm, resulted in an agreement for Alshaya to open as many as forty IHOP locations in the Middle East, beginning in 2012.
 By the end of 2018, IHOP restaurants operated in six Middle Eastern countries: Kuwait, Qatar, Bahrain, the United Arab Emirates, Saudi Arabia and Lebanon.
-In 2019, IHOP began its foray into South America, opening three locations in Ecuador. and one location in Peru.
+In 2016, IHOP expanded into Central America, opening in Panama, and later in 2019 into South America, opening three locations in Ecuador and one location in Peru.

 IHOP Express' first location opened in 2011; they are a quick service version of the chain offered at locations such as airports, school campuses, military food courts and travel centers.
 The first standalone public location of the concept opened in downtown San Diego in 2011.

 In 2019, IHOP announced plans to open a fast-casual restaurant, Flip'd by IHOP.
-Flip'd will include a menu serving pancake bowls, burgers, and fried chicken.
+Flip'd would include a menu serving pancake bowls, burgers, and fried chicken.

+A franchisee opened a hybrid Applebee's/IHOP restaurant in downtown Detroit in mid-2018.
+In March 2024, Dine Brands announced it was exploring Applebee's-IHOP dual-branded restaurants within 12–24 months, following the successful introduction of prototypes in international markets.